 While these connections are essential and you should capitalize on them, that doesn’t mean that they’re simple to create.
 The integration process can be complicated, so it’s often a good idea to work with a nonprofit technology consultant to manage the process.

-Mobile internet use is on the rise, with 37% of U.S. adults reporting that their smartphone is their primary method of accessing the internet as of 2019.
-Further, 17% of U.S. adults report being smartphone-only internet users— as in, the only method they’re accessing the internet through is their mobile phone.
+Mobile internet use is on the rise, with over 92% of internet users accessing the internet with their smartphones.
+Further, 15% of U.S. adults report being smartphone-only internet users— as in, the only method they’re accessing the internet through is their mobile phone.

 These statistics mean one thing: If your donor-facing solutions aren’t mobile-accessible, then you’re deterring (or even excluding) a segment of your population from interacting with them.